 This then is how Shelley—(but, what would it mean to say, to say so secretly, bashfully, as if this is my secret, I)—would interpret Derrida.
 What can, does, occur between two people, in love, say, who claim to share intimate and extimate feelings and experiences, is, therefore, fictional:

-…where there is no world…what I must do, with you and carrying you,
+. . . where there is no world . . . what I must do, with you and carrying you,

 is make it that there be precisely a world, just a world, if not a just world…